Skip to main content

 Your goal is to have the right people in the right roles doing the right things, supported by the right systems.
 There’s an important difference between these 3 terms:

-In the book / our complete summary, we elaborate on (i) how leaders can use 3 tools (the One-Page Personal Plan, Function Accountability Chart and Process Accountability Chart) to define clear accountabilities, (ii) how to hire A-Players and (iii) how to manage them.
+In our full Scaling Up summary version, you’ll learn (i) how leaders can use 3 tools (the One-Page Personal Plan, Function Accountability Chart and Process Accountability Chart) to define clear accountabilities, (ii) how to hire A-Players and (iii) how to manage them.

 STRATEGY